-CeilingMic and EasyIP CeilingMIC D microphones are the last and improved models of ceiling microphones of Vaddio.
+Vaddio CeilingMic and EasyIP CeilingMIC D microphones are the last and improved models of ceiling microphones of Vaddio.
 They both look the same and come with a sleek design.
-Both are easy to install and to use.
-While testing them we liked them with their unobtrusive appearance and quality sound.
-And we are sure that you will like the Vaddio Ceiling Mics, too.
+Both are easy to install and use.
+While testing them, we liked their discreet appearance and sound quality.
+And we are sure you will also like the Vaddio Ceiling Mics.

-Over the past week we gave both microphones a try and here is what we have learned.
+We tried both microphones over the past week, and here is what we have learned.

-The next section presents the differences between the Easy IP Mic D and the CeilingMIC.
-The rest of the article refers to both of the microphones as they have a lot in common.
+The next section presents the differences between Easy IP Mic D and the CeilingMIC.
+The rest of the article refers to both microphones as they have much in common.
 The audio quality and appearance are practically the same.

 The differences between them

 Connecting with the rest of the audio system is the main difference between the two Vaddio mics.

 The newest model EasyIP Ceiling Mic D uses the Dante audio protocol to connect directly to a network port or another device part of the network.

 Conversely, the Vaddio CeilingMIC is connected using a Cat5E cable to Vaddio-compatible devices like the EasyIP Mixer or the AV Bridge 2×1.
 The Vaddio CeilingMIC does not provide Dante connectivity.

 Both microphones use a single cable for power, connection to other devices, and audio.

 Another difference between the two mics is the cable length from the interface box to the rest of the equipment.
 The Vaddio CeilingMIC is equipped with a 100-foot (30-meters) long cable.
 The new Dante model -Easy IP Mic D uses a much longer 328-feet (100-meters) long cable for this purpose.